Configuration

 Configuration aspects

-Those aspects are defined in separate files which are only loaded in the frontend/ backend when needed.
+These are defined in separate files and are only loaded in the frontend/ backend when needed.
 This approach has two advantages:

 It is up to you if you want to follow this guideline or if you want to put the whole configuration into one large file.

 There are some configurational aspects which cannot explicitly be assigned to either the frontend or the backend.
 Instead, the configuration is valid for both areas.
-For example, within the backend, the whole frontend configuration is required in order to allow the form preview to work properly.
-In addition, as soon as the form is rendered via the `form plugin``, the ``FormEngine` configuration is needed to interpret the overridden finisher configuration correctly.
+For example, frontend configuration is necessary in the backend in order for form preview to work correctly.
+When a form is rendered via the form plugin, the FormEngine configuration is needed to interpret overridden finisher configuration.

-The final YAML configuration is not based on one huge file.
-Instead, it is a compilation of a sequential process:
+The final YAML configuration does not produce one huge file.
+Instead, it is a sequential compilation process:

-• First of all, all registered configuration files are parsed as YAML and are overlaid according to their order.
+• Registered configuration files are parsed as YAML and are combined according to their order.

-• After that, the __inheritances operator is applied.
+• The __inheritances operator is applied.
 It is a unique operator introduced by the form framework.

 • Finally, all configuration entries with a value of null are deleted.